Information for Child Support Agencies

 Information about adding the father to a birth record

 When the biological father is not married to the mother, he may establish paternity via the Minnesota Voluntary Recognition of Parentage program.
-Both birth parents sign and date a Recognition of Parentage (ROP) form in front of a notary; the ROP must be filed with the Office of Vital Records to be valid.
+Both birth parents sign and date a Recognition of Parentage (ROP) form in front of a notary; to be valid, the Office of Vital Records must receive and process the ROP.

 If the mother is married but her spouse is not the father, her spouse may complete a Spouse's Non-parentage Statement (SNPS) within a year after the child's birth.
-Both the SNPS and the ROP forms must be filed to replace the spouse's name with the biological father's name on the child's birth record.
+The Office of Vital Records must receive both the SNPS and the ROP forms to replace the spouse's name with the biological father's name on the child's birth record.

-If you have any questions about adding a spouse to a birth record with a Recognition of Parentage or court ordered paternity adjudication, please email: firstname.lastname@example.org.
+If you have any questions about adding a spouse to a birth record with a Recognition of Parentage or court ordered paternity adjudication, contact email@example.com.